The amount it will cost to go Bankrupt depends on where you live. You will have to pay the appropriate fee before you can submit your application.

 - Can you borrow to pay for Bankruptcy?

-- The option of selling your car to pay the fee
+- Sell your car to pay the bankruptcy fee

 - What help can you get to pay the fee?

 Do you want help to go bankrupt?
 Give us a call on 0800 077 6180 or complete the form below to speak to one of our experts